krisek/audioloader/README.md

 If you configure the MPD server with a HTTP stream output, the application can load this stream to UPnP media renderers or other mpd servers discovered on your network. ⚠ Don't forget to configure the `AL_DEFAULT_STREAM` environment parameter or in the 'stream from' parameter in the settings menu of the web UI.
 UPnP device and mpd server discovery is performed by separate scripts.

+If you have multiple outputs on your MPD server, you can toggle them from the application directly.

+If you configure a Snapcast server (it is a great tool for creating a multi-room streaming system with mpd), then the application will query the clients on the Snapcast server, and you can mute or un-mute them from the application.

 # Installation

 1. Install Redis